 At first, people may have a runny nose or asthma for months or years or have sinus pain, followed by various symptoms, depending on which organs are affected.

-Doctors base the diagnosis on symptoms and results of a physical examination, blood tests, a chest x-ray, and biopsy.
+Doctors base the diagnosis on symptoms and results of a physical examination, blood tests, imaging tests, and biopsy.

 Corticosteroids are usually effective, but if a vital organ is affected, another drug that suppresses the immune system may be used.